Neuromurf/VSD-coursework/README.md

->In an ASIC synthesis, *Flop Ratio* and <b>DFF%</b> help to estimate how sequential-heavy a design is.
+>In an ASIC synthesis, <b>*Flop Ratio*<b> and <b>*DFF%*</b> help to estimate how sequential-heavy a design is.
 They are derived from the synthesis statistics report, which lists the total number of standard cells and the number of flip-flops (DFFs) used in the netlist.

 #### Flop Ratio
 Flop Ratio indicates how many flip-flops exist relative to the total number of cells.